area17/twill/README.md

 ])
 ```

-Once the form is created an _artisan_ task needs to be run to generate the _Vue_ component.
+Once the form is created an _artisan_ task needs to be run to generate the _Vue_ component for this block.

 `php artisan cms-toolkit:blocks`